dapr/quickstarts/resiliency/README.md

 # Dapr Resiliency

 In this Quickstart, you will observe Dapr resiliency capabilities by simulating a system failure.
-You will execute a microservice application that continuously persists and retrieves state via Dapr's state management API.
+You will run a microservice application that continuously persists and retrieves state via Dapr's state management API.
 When operations to the state store begin to fail, Dapr resiliency policies are applied.

 Visit [this](https://docs.dapr.io/operations/resiliency/resiliency-overview//) link for more information about Dapr resiliency.